catamphetamine/react-pages/README.md

 ## Asynchronous actions

+Implementing synchronous actions in Redux is straightforward.
+But what about asynchronous actions like HTTP requests?
+Redux itself doesn't provide any built-in solution for that leaving it to 3rd party middlewares.
+Therefore this library provides one.

 ### Pure Promises

-This is a low-level approach to asynchronous actions.
+This is the lowest-level approach to asynchronous actions.
 It is described here just for academic purposes and most likely won't be used directly in any app.

 If a Redux "action creator" returns an object with a `promise` (function) and `events` (array) then `dispatch()`ing such an action results in the following steps: